pendulum-project/ntpd-rs/docs/development/code-structure.md

 perform the actual communication, nor does it do any of the handling needed to ensure that source and steering logic is regularly called.

-### ntp-udp
+### timestamped-socket

-The `ntp-udp` crate provides an async interface to the Linux kernel's kernel-level network timestamping functionality.
+The [`timestamped-socket` crate](https://github.com/pendulum-project/timestamped-socket) provides an async interface to the Linux kernel's kernel-level network timestamping functionality.
 It wraps the system calls for configuring kernel-level timestamping and for retrieving the actual timestamps.
 Touching the network layer uses `libc` and is inherently unsafe.

-### ntp-clock
+### clock-steering

-The `ntp-clock` crate wraps the system calls needed for controlling the system clock.
+The [`clock-steering` crate](https://github.com/pendulum-project/clock-steering) wraps the system calls needed for controlling the system clock.
 Touching the system clock uses `libc` and is inherently unsafe.

 ### ntpd